scala-steward-org/scala-steward-action/README.md

     author-email: 12345+octocat@users.noreply.github.com
 ```

+### Update targets

+By deafult, this GitHub Action updates the default branch of the repo where it runs.
+This, however, can be changed, as specified below.

-### Updating one repository
+#### Updating a different repository

-To update only one repository we can use the `github-repository` input.
+To update a repository other than the one where the Action runs, we can use the `github-repository` input.
 Just set it to the name (owner/repo) of the repository you would like to update.

 ```yaml
 - name: Launch Scala Steward